Reading time: 7 minutes

-For most Australians, concessional contributions are the most common type of contributions appearing on their annual super fund statement as well as being the most tax effective.
+For most Aussies, concessional contributions are the most common type of contributions appearing on their annual super fund statement, as they are the ones made by employers on their behalf.

-Despite this, many people still don’t understand what concessional contributions are, or whether they’re eligible to receive them.
+Despite this, many people still don’t understand what concessional contributions are, or the role they play when it comes to saving for your retirement.

 To help you learn more about these important super contributions, SuperGuide has put together this comprehensive guide.